-Maybe you’ve heard about this coed Scouting program for young men and women and you’re ready to try to organize a Venture Crew.
+Maybe you’ve heard about this coed Scouting program for young men and women and you’re ready to try to organize a Venturing Crew.
 You might even have a specific group of young people in mind.
 It could be you know of a group who want to go out hiking or work on model trains together or maybe you just want to get a church youth group going.
 So where do you start?

 The Boy Scouts of America way of starting a Crew is shown in bold below.
 Our Crew is about 18 months old now.
 Like many things in life, we didn’t follow the plan exactly, but it was close enough and seems to be going alright.

-Your chartered organization makes a commitment with the Boy Scouts of America to charter a Venture Crew.
+Your chartered organization makes a commitment with the Boy Scouts of America to charter a Venturing Crew.
 We already knew that our Crew was going to serve as the high school youth group as our parish.
 And there had been a Crew a few years back, but it had become inactive.
 So this was already in place for us, especially since our church already chartered a Cub Scout pack and a Scouts BSA Troop.

 A committee is organized to recruit Advisors and Committee members.
 This was basically my husband and myself.
 We wanted to get this moving, so we asked around and spoke with some other adults who also thought we needed an active youth group at our church.
 The funny thing is though that none of the adults actually involved in this initial process ever became active in the group once it was formed.

 The new Committee members get trained.
 We did this a little out of order just due to the timing.
 Plus, I didn’t really have a firm commitment from any adults at this point because they all wanted to see if there kids were really interested before they signed up as Advisors and Committee Members.
 So we had our kickoff meeting in October, but our adults did not get trained until December.
 Since my husband and I were already very familiar with BSA rules, regulations, and procedures and we already had youth protection training and since the other adults involved were willing to defer to us, we were comfortable with this.